morgancheung914/pantheon-ai-test-morgan/README.md

 A: After training the model, we may contanerize the model using Docker or other tools so that it the model can be ran across different environments.
 We can choose a cloud framework such as AWS Sagemaker to host the model.
 We may construct a data pipeline and develop interfaces such as RESTful API to interact with the model.
 After deployment, we have to conduct continuous mainetenance, CI/CD tasks, and utilize new data for tuning the model.

+**Q: If you wanted to train with multiple GPUs, what can you do in pytorch lightning to make sure data is allocated to the correct GPU?**

+A: Assuming we are using CUDA, we may pass the gpus we want to use into the Trainer's instantiation, e.g. trainer = Trainer(gpus=[0, 1, 5], device = 'cuda')

+This way we are only using the gpus number 0, 1, 5.
+Or we may override the configurations at command line using trainer.gpus=[0,1,5]

 ## Difficulties